On the modulus of solutions of a first order differential equation: Introduction

-For a nonzero complex number $z=x+iy$, we also write the standard exponential form $z=re^{i\theta}$.
-Moreover, throughout the paper, $\varepsilon>0$ denotes any small constant and the notations $O(1)$ and $o(1)$ means that the related quantities are bounded or infinitely small respectively, possibly dependent on the $\varepsilon$ in some situations.
-The main purpose of this paper is to provide a lower bound for $|f(z)|$ along a carefully chosen curve.
+Throughout the paper, $\varepsilon>0$ denotes a small constant.
+Moreover, the notation $O(1)$ means the related quantity is bounded while the notation $o(1)$ means the related quantity is infinitely small respectively.
+The main purpose of this paper is to provide a lower bound for $|f(z)|$ along certain rays.
 We first prove the following